message/iata/CZ.md

-Published 08.11.2021
+Published 15.11.2021
 1. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Czechia and their family members;
 - nationals of Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, and Vatican City (Holy See);
 - nationals of Argentina, Australia, Bahrain, Canada, Chile, Colombia, Jordan, Korea (Rep.), Kuwait, Namibia, New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, United Arab Emirates and Uruguay;
 - passengers with a Chinese Taipei (on the cover: Republic of China Taiwan) passport;
-- passengers with a Chinese Taipei (on the cover: Republic of China Taiwan) passport;
 - passengers with a Hong Kong (SAR China) passport or a Macao (SAR China) passport;
 - British nationals with a certificate of application for the status of UK-EU Withdrawal Agreement Beneficiary issued by Austria, Belgium, Denmark, Finland, France, Hungary, Latvia, Luxemburg, Malta, Netherlands, Romania, Slovenia and Sweden; and their family members;
 - passengers with a residence permit issued by Czechia;
 - passengers with a residence permit issued by Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland and Vatican City (Holy See), if arriving from these countries;
-- passengers who in the past 14 days have only been in, and arrive from Argentina, Australia, Bahrain, Canada, Chile, Chinese Taipei, Colombia, Hong Kong (SAR China), Jordan, Korea (Rep.), Kuwait, Macao (SAR China), Malta, Namibia, New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, Spain, United Arab Emirates, Uruguay or Vatican City (Holy See);
+- passengers who in the past 14 days have only been in, and arrive from Argentina, Australia, Bahrain, Canada, Chile, Chinese Taipei, Colombia, Hong Kong (SAR China), Jordan, Korea (Rep.), Kuwait, Macao (SAR China), Namibia, New Zealand, Peru, Qatar, Rwanda, Saudi Arabia, Spain (excluding Canary Isl.), United Arab Emirates, Uruguay or Vatican City (Holy See);
 - passengers with a diplomatic passport traveling on duty;
 - spouses of British nationals residing in Czechia.
 They must have a marriage certificate or a confirmation of partnership;
 - passengers younger than 21 years who are children of British nationals residing in Czechia.
 They must have a birth certificate and a copy of their parent's residence permit;